fluffycowfluffy/PROJECT-PENNEY/README.md

   - `create_heatmap`: This function is what will be called in the main function.
 It creates two heatmaps for wins AND losses probabilities, therefore draw probability can be inferred.
 Heatmaps are created using `seaborn`.
   - **NOTE:** Reminder to come back and edit the code so that it generates one output with both heatmaps side by side instead of two separate heatmap files.
 - All Python files besides `main.py` are stored in the `src` folder.
 - The `visualization examples` folder has examples of how your heatmaps should come out after a 1 million deck run.
-The cmaps can be changed in for different aesthetic choices, currently, they are set to green corresponding with wins, and orange/reddish corresponding with losses.
+The cmaps can be changed in for different aesthetic choices, currently, they are set to reds corresponding with wins, and blues corresponding with losses.
 - `requirements.txt` and `pyproject.toml` both contain information for the required Python libraries for this project

 **Current targeted areas of improvement:**
 1. Fixing possible bugs with `.npy` file naming.
-2. Generating both heatmaps into one visualization for conciseness.
-3. After messing around with directories within the code, there was one run where it was noticeably faster than previous runs.
+2. After messing around with directories within the code, there was one run where it was noticeably faster than previous runs.
 I was unable to replicate this, however, I would like to look into seeing if the use of `os` is affecting runtime.
 ---